Adi-UA/TooManyMatrices/README.md

 ## Current Status

-At this stage, we have complete working matrix functionality and stable interactions between the front and back end.
-The initial version of this webapp with only support matrix functions, but the rest are coming!
-A release should be coming soon and project setup for Heroku deployment is almost complete.
-We will host the website as soon as we finish polishing and tweaking a few aspects of the UI and code.
+At this stage, we have complete matrix functionality and stable interactions between the front and back end.
+The initial version of this webapp will only support matrix operations, but more functions are coming soon!

+Please refer to the releases page for the latest stable version.
+We will host the website as soon as we finish polishing a few aspects of the UI and code.

+We are commited to adding support for more discrete math functions and are currently exploring the possibility of adding BODMAS functionality.

+In the mean time, we would appreciate any support in the form of bug reports, both mathemtaical and user interface based, in order to provide the best possible experience.
+Bugs can be reported in the `Issues` tab.